reuk/wayverb/docs_source/context.md

 The assumption that rays and waves are interchangeable falls down somewhat when modelling sound.
-The wavelengths of sound in air range from 17m to 0.017m for the frequency range 20Hz to 20KHz, so while the simulation may be accurate at high frequencies, at low frequencies the wavelength is of the same order as the wall surfaces in the scene.
+The wavelengths of sound in air range from 17m to 0.017m for the audible frequency range (20Hz to 20KHz), so while the simulation may be accurate at high frequencies, at low frequencies the wavelength is of the same order as the wall surfaces in the scene.
 Failure to take wave effects such as interference and diffraction into account at these frequencies therefore results in noticeable approximation error [@savioja_overview_2015].

 In many cases, some inaccuracy is an acceptable (or even necessary) trade-off.
-Wave-modelling is so computationally expensive that using it to simulate a large scene over a broad spectrum could take weeks on consumer hardware.
+Wave-modelling is so computationally expensive that using it to simulate a large scene over a broad spectrum might take weeks on consumer hardware.
 This leaves geometric methods as the only viable alternative.
 Though wave-modelling been studied for some time [@smith_physical_1992], and even applied to small simulations of strings and membranes in consumer devices such as keyboards, it